by Liz Wolf — Originally published in the September/Octobert 2019 issue of BOMA Magazine

 Thanks to mobile technology and other high-tech capabilities, today’s office buildings are safer than ever.
 However, old school rules still apply, and it’s vital that property managers communicate with tenants to keep them well versed on their building’s security resources.

-ABOUT THE AUTHOR: Liz Wolf is a Twin Cities-based freelance writer with 30 years of business and commercial real estate reporting experience.
+Liz Wolf is a Twin Cities-based freelance writer with 30 years of business and commercial real estate reporting experience.
 She previously served as editor of the Minnesota Real Estate Journal.